Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 In all other circumstances, the commercialization and any revenue sharing of the Intellectual Property developed under this Policy will be governed by agreements between the parties.

-The College may choose, in its sole discretion, to transfer its rights and interests in the Intellectual Property to another, including but not limited to an Employee or student, subject to the terms and conditions determined by the College.
+The College may choose, in its sole discretion, to transfer its rights and interests in the Intellectual Property.

 All agreements entered into by the College respecting Intellectual Property will be approved in advance by the College, in particular the Associate Vice President Applied Research and Innovation.

-If a dispute arises under this Policy which cannot be settled by the direct parties involved, there will be a meeting among the Employee, their bargaining unit representative as applicable, the Executive Team Member (or designate) of the College responsible for the applicable functional area and the Director of Human Resources of the College (or designate) with the purpose of attempting to resolve the dispute.
+If a dispute arises under this Policy which cannot be settled by the direct parties involved, there will be a meeting among the Employee, their bargaining unit representative as applicable, the Executive Team Member (or designate) of the College responsible for the applicable functional area, and the Director of Human Resources of the College (or designate) with the purpose of attempting to resolve the dispute.
 If the parties are unable to reach agreement, the parties will submit the dispute to arbitration.
 The arbitrator shall be appointed by mutual agreement between the applicable Union and the College within fourteen (14) working days of receipt of the notice of referral.
 If the parties are unable to agree upon an Arbitrator within fourteen (14) days, the appointment shall be made by the Minister responsible for the Trade Union Act upon the request of either party.
 The applicable Union and the College shall each pay one half of the costs of the Arbitrator.
-Each party is responsible for any expenses related to its representatives, participants, witnesses and of the preparation and presentation of its own case.
+Each party is responsible for any expenses related to its representatives, participants, witnesses, and of the preparation and presentation of its own case.
+If an employee is not a member of a bargaining unit, the same Dispute Resolution process will apply and at the employee’s discretion, they may elect to have legal representation participate in the Dispute Resolution process.
+Non-Union employees will be responsible for any expenses related to their representatives, participants, witnesses and of the preparation and presentation of their own case.

 1. Policy Supports